Fiscal Year 2022 Phase I Award Recommendations Announced

 The U.S. DOT SBIR Program awards contracts in two phases and recognizes a follow-on Phase III.

 - Phase I contracts seek to establish the technical merit, feasibility, and commercial potential of the proposal.
-Phase I awards normally do not exceed $150,000 total costs for 6 months.
+The dollar value of selected offers will not exceed $200,000 and is based on the topic’s funding level stated in the Solicitation.
+The period of performance may be up to six months.

 - Phase III is for small businesses to pursue commercialization objectives resulting from the Phase I and Phase II activities.
 The SBIR program does not fund Phase III.
 Where applicable, Phase III may involve follow-on non-SBIR funded R&D or production contracts for products, processes, or services intended for use by the U.S. Government.